Images drive engagement, build excitement over your posts, induce clicks, and drive traffic.

 At a minimum, the design guide should include:

 - fonts, including sizes in both px (pixels) and em (proportional for mobile).
 I highly recommend either a custom font or something unusual so your posts don’t look like everyone else’s.
 Google fonts are free and contain a vast variety of fonts.
-You’ll need several fonts — a dominant one you use for every day and several fancy versions such as a script to use to highlight.
+You’ll need several fonts — a dominant one you use every day and several fancy versions such as a script to use to highlight.

-- photo filers to create consistency — I use PicMonkey to add some pizzazz to my photos and create a consistent brand.
+- photo filers to create consistency — I use PicMonkey to add some pizzazz to my photos (like the one above) and create a consistent brand.
 Check out the image to the right and compare that with the unedited image below.
 OK, so I exaggerated this a little, but you see how I was able to add my dominant color to improve my branding.
 Plus, I increased the shadows on the people in the picture to avoid any privacy issues.

 - I also add different sizes of the business logo to the design guide since you use these so often.
 That eliminates hunting for them every time you need them.